Creating standard operating procedures for QM

 Use flow charts.
 They give you a quick overview.

-Various modeling languages such as UML activity diagrams, BPMN and classical flow charts are available.
+Various modeling languages such as UML activity diagrams, BPMN and classical flow charts can be used.
 Numerous tools, including free tools (e.g., draw.io), are available.

 Fig. 1: Example of Flowchart in a SOP